Actively Recruiting

 You may qualify if you...

-- Clinically stable spinal cord injury above T11 occurring at least one year ago
+- Clinically stable spinal cord injury above T11 that occurred at least one year ago

 - Ability to walk at least 10 meters within 100 seconds with or without assistive devices (walker, crutches, or cane)

-- Clinical signs of spasticity in the plantarflexor muscles at least on one side, including hyperreactivity to Achilles tendon tap and increased muscle tone (score >1 on Modified Ashworth scale)
+- Clinical signs of spasticity in plantarflexor muscles on at least one leg (hyperreactivity to Achilles tendon tap and Modified Ashworth scale score greater than 1)

 - Presence of spastic hyperreflexia shown by exaggerated H-reflex